aaronpenne/mark-forster-archive/_posts/2011-06-02-how-to-make-your-dreams-come-true.md

 layout: post
 ---

 I feel that I’ve taken SuperFocus about as far as I can for the time being, and so I have turned my attention back to my second book (of three) How To Make Your Dreams Come True.
-This book is now out of print, but you can download it for free by clicking here.
-I’m seriously thinking of re-writing this book as an e-book.
+This book is now out of print, but you can download it for free by clicking here.I’m seriously thinking of re-writing this book as an e-book.
 It’s very different both in content and style from my other two books, and I think the style tended to put many people off.
-What I think is needed is a clear manual which is much easier to follow.
-In the meantime, many of the issues raised by Dreams are being explored by the Forum members.
-See the threads:
-Personal Experience with Mark’s “How To Make…”
-What to Expect Initially From Dreams
-I would welcome input, either in the Comments to this post or in the Forum, from anyone who has used or is using the Dreams principles.
+What I think is needed is a clear manual which is much easier to follow.In the meantime, many of the issues raised by Dreams are being explored by the Forum members.
+See the threads:Personal Experience with Mark’s “How To Make…”What to Expect Initially From DreamsI would welcome input, either in the Comments to this post or in the Forum, from anyone who has used or is using the Dreams principles.

 ## Comments